DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/property-grid-non-tabbed-view.md

 The Property Grid's search box allows you to search for a property.
 When you type within the search box, the Property Grid automatically creates a search criteria based on the entered text and filters the list of available properties.

 ![WinFormsPropertyGrid-Search](../../../../../images/eurd-win-PropertyGrid-Search-nontabbed.png)

-If you type two substrings separated by a space character, these substrings are considered as individual conditions combined by the OR logical operator.
-To find properties that contain both substrings (to use the AND logical operator), enclose the entered string in quotation marks.